Fonds de Commerce Valuation in France: 2026 Scales and Methods

 At Hayot Expertise, we observe that the main valuation trap remains the confusion between tax value, market value and use value.
 The DGFiP scale was never designed as a market value: it is an administrative benchmark intended to prevent manifest undervaluation when registration duties are levied, in line with article L. 17 of the French Tax Procedures Book.
 Using it as a sale price confuses the tool with the goal.

 Our hybrid method, applied in small-cap M&A: restated EBITDA multiple (3x to 5x) less net debt plus specific assets (inventory, positive working capital, transferable licences).
 For digital or hybrid goodwills, we add an ARR multiple for the recurring share of revenue.
-This approach aligns price with the buyer's actual ability to service a 7-year loan at 5% with a reasonable debt-service ratio (60% maximum of post-acquisition EBITDA).
+This approach aligns price with the buyer's actual ability to service a 7-year loan at around 3.5% (approx. 3.2% to 3.9% depending on the profile) with a reasonable debt-service ratio (60% maximum of post-acquisition EBITDA).

 The second frequent mistake is presenting the buyer with an unrestated EBITDA.
 A seller paying themselves €30,000 per year for a role worth €60,000 on the labour market mechanically doubles the headline EBITDA.
 Intellectually honest restatement is the condition for a transaction that holds over time.

-Lastly, the valuation report must be documented, dated and signed.
+Lastly, the valuation report must be documented, dated and signed: this is precisely the purpose of our business valuation engagement.
 It serves as a brief vis-à-vis the buyer's bank, but also as protection vis-à-vis the tax authority in case of an insufficiency-of-price audit.

 Hayot Expertise advice.
 Never sign a sale deed without cross-referencing at least two methods (scale + EBITDA multiple) and without documenting a transparent restatement.
 Plan 6 to 12 months between the decision to sell and signing to prepare the valuation file, secure the lease and anticipate exit taxation.
 An independent valuation report costs €3,000 to €8,000 and prevents six-figure disputes.